ekrich/stensorflow/README.md

 # stensorflow - Scala Native TensorFlow
 [![Build Status](https://travis-ci.org/ekrich/sblas.svg?branch=master)](https://travis-ci.org/ekrich/stensorflow)

-This library implements TensorFlow version `1.13.1` in the form of C TensorFlow API adapted for the Scala Native platform.
+This library implements the C TensorFlow API adapted for the Scala Native platform.

 Scala Native is a unique platform that marries the high level language of Scala but compiles to native code with a